jyoung4242/webpackBootstrapper/readme.md

 `WebpackBootstrapper` comes with a bundle of features already.
 You can do the followings with it,

 ## 🔢 Basic project bundling
- - Allows for JS or TS file bundling to a template.html file
+ - Allows for JS or TS or React file bundling to a template.html file

 ## 🏗️ Import images
 - Allows for images to be imported as assets